 “Simple is hard.
 Easy is harder.
 Invisible is hardest.” ~ Jean-Louis Gassée

 Orthanc is a production-ready DICOM server was built using a popular DICOM toolkit/library called DCMTK which has been around for a long time.
-Orthanc seems to have been primarily developed at the Department of Medical Physics by Sébastien Jodogne.
+Orthanc seems to have been primarily developed at the Department of Medical Physics the University Hospital of Liège in Belgium by Sébastien Jodogne.
 The source code for this server is copyrighted under the GPLv3 license.
 Orthanc DICOM server is very popular and has been deployed in numerous research as well as commercial situations around the world.
 It can be installed on any computer (supports Windows, Linux and OS X at the time of this writing) and can be considered a "mini-PACS" in terms of its feature set and has been designed to be lightweight and standalone and requires very little administrative overhead.
 Besides being easy to install and configure, Orthanc also provides a simple web user interface and supports various DICOM services such as C-Move, C-Store and C-Find SCU.
 It also supports a REST API to enable integration of DICOM data within non-DICOM applications.